codeestX/ECardFlow/README.md

 | PathImageProvider | Prividing file path as image resource     |
 | FileImageProvider | Prividing `File` as image resource |
 You can custom ImageProvider with class which implements `ImageProvider`

+If you choose `BlurAnimMode`, you can enable `RenderScript` for a high performance.
+> Open the build.gradle file in the app folder of your application module.
+> Add the following RenderScript settings to the file:
+>
+> 		android {
+>	    	compileSdkVersion 23
+>	    	buildToolsVersion "23.0.3"
+>
+>	    defaultConfig {
+>	        minSdkVersion 9
+>	        targetSdkVersion 19
+>
+>			//Enable RenderScript
+>	        renderscriptTargetApi 23
+>	        renderscriptSupportModeEnabled true
+>	    	}
+>		}
+>

 #License